Notts Swifts F.C.

 Nottingham Swifts Football Club, usually referred to as Notts Swifts, was an English football club, founded in or before 1876 under the name Mansfield Road.
-They became Nottingham Swifts in 1880.
+They became Notts Swifts in 1880.

 History

 The earliest reference to a match played by the club is in 1876, losing to North Nottingham Youth.

 The club was one of the ten founder members of the Nottinghamshire Football Association in 1882.
-Always in the shadow of other clubs in the town — not just Nottingham Forest and Notts County, but Notts Rangers, Notts Olympic and even works sides like Jardines — the club's best achievement was reaching the semi-finals of the Nottinghamshire Senior Cup in 1888-89.
+Always in the shadow of other clubs in the town — not just Nottingham Forest and Notts County, but Notts Rangers, Notts Olympic and even works sides like Jardines — the club's best achievement was reaching the semi-finals of the Nottinghamshire Senior Cup in 1888–89.
 Despite losing to Notts Olympic in the last eight, the club was reinstated after the Olympics was disqualified for professionalism (following a protest by Basford Pioneers).
-The Swifts lost the semi-final to eventual winners Notts Rangers 3-2.
+The Swifts lost the semi-final to eventual winners Notts Rangers 3–2.

-By 1887, the club was entering the Nottingham Junior Cup, without success; in 1887-88, it lost to Sneinton Rovers in the first round.
+By 1887, the club was entering the Nottingham Junior Cup, without success; in 1887–88, it lost to Sneinton Rovers in the first round.
 Nevertheless, the same year, the club entered the FA Cup.
-Being drawn away at Nottingham Forest meant that many thought the tie a "foregone conclusion", but Swifts played above themselves and held Forest to a 1-1 draw after 90 minutes, thanks to a header by C.F.
+Being drawn away at Nottingham Forest meant that many thought the tie a "foregone conclusion", but Swifts played above themselves and held Forest to a 1–1 draw after 90 minutes, thanks to a header by C.F.
 Daft, brother of England international Harry Daft, from a corner by Warburton.
-The game went to extra-time, and although the Swifts dominated the first period, Forest won after Swifts goalkeeper (and club captain) Whyatt was charged through the goal while holding the ball.
+The game went to extra-time, and although the Swifts dominated the first period, Forest won after Swifts goalkeeper (and club captain) G. H. Whyatt was charged through the goal while holding the ball.